Some of the best things either of us have done started with a simple question: “what if we…?”

 Individually we’ve both been drawn to underserved people our whole lives.
 We’ve both volunteered in orphanages in different countries.
 Whitney’s favourite births as a midwife have always been with refugee moms and families with unusual cultures.
 I’ve worked in rural areas of Africa setting up more culturally fitting technologies and volunteered with AIDS orphans.

 So when given the opportunity to make a move into the humanitarian world we’ve decided to jump on it.

-We’re packing up all our things, popping them in storage, selling our cars and heading off to Cox’s Bazar in Bangladesh until next summer.
+We’ve packed up all our things, popped them in storage, sold our cars and moved off to Cox’s Bazar in Bangladesh until next summer.

-Whitney will be doing deliveries in the Rohingya refugee camp as well as teaching at the brand new midwifery school there.
+Whitney is doing deliveries in the Rohingya refugee camp as well as teaching at the brand new midwifery school there.

-Ricky will be applying what he has learned working with innovation practice and design thinking to bring human centered solutions to unique problems in the area.
+Ricky is applying what he has learned working with innovation practice and design thinking to bring human centered solutions to unique problems in the area.